amadoudiop04/PokemonLikeCsharp/README.md

 Once the project has been cloned via Microsoft Visual Studio, you'll see a green button at the top of the page.
 Click on it to launch the program.

+Once the project has been launched, make sure that the URL to your database is in the following format:

+Data source=localhostSQLEXPRESS;Database=ExerciceMonster;Trusted_Connection=True;TrustServerCertificate=True;
+In particular, you can use the admin interface to log in with the following credentials or create an account:

+Username: admin
+Password: admin123

 # How Play ? 🔨